When we say “All Are Welcome” we believe we are following Jesus’ example throughout the Gospels.

 “A leper came to Jesus begging him, and kneeling he said to him, ‘If you choose, you can make me clean.’
 Moved with compassion, Jesus stretched out his hand and touched him, and said to him, ‘I choose.
 Be made clean.’”
 (Mark 1:40-42)

-The grace and peace of Christ be with you abundantly,
+The Grace and Peace of Christ be with you abundantly,

 Jim Clark, Rector/Senior Pastor

-Traditional language with traditional music.
+Rite 1 traditional service with traditional music.

 Contemporary language with traditional music.